mariawald/hiring-engineers/document_library.md

 #Introducing the node-dogstatsd library for Datadog

-This library is a node.js client that implements the protocol DogStatsD, which is an extended version of StatsD.
+This library is a node.js client that implements the protocol DogStatsD.
 It enables you to send custom metrics into Datadog through the installed agent.
-Some of the benefits this library offers are:
+Some of the benefits this library offers:

 * It's easy to use and configure.
 * It's compatible with old node versions.